RJ-0605/rodney-syself-devops/MySQl-DB-Helm/Implementation Details Guide.md

-Details
+Database Choice and Implementation Details excerpts taken form the original kubernetes website Documentation see [link](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/)

-This defines a StatefulSet for deploying a MySQL database cluster in Kubernetes.
+This defines a **StatefulSet** that i used for deploying a MySQL database cluster in Kubernetes.
 Here's a brief explanation of its key components:

 * **StatefulSet**:
   This manages the deployment and scaling of a set of pods, with unique identities and stable, persistent storage.
 It is ideal for stateful applications like databases.
 * **Init Containers**:
   * init-mysql: Configures MySQL server instances with unique server IDs and initializes configuration files.